Project-HAMi/HAMi/README.md

 > **WARNING:** *if you don't request vGPUs when using the device plugin with NVIDIA images all
 > the vGPUs on the machine will be exposed inside your container.*

+### Monitoring vGPU status

+Monitoring is automatically enabled after installation.
+You can get vGPU status of a node by visiting {nodeip}:{monitorPort}/metrics.
+Default monitorPort is 31992, other values can be set using `--set deivcePlugin.service.httpPort` during installation.

 ### Upgrade